How to Plan Your Grand Teton National Park Elopement for 2026

 Fall is a great option, as most of the crowds head back home for work and school, and you still get the gorgeous fall colors and access to the amazing hikes in the park.
 Snow can easily come as soon as September depending on the year, so keep that in mind too.

 In the off season of Spring and Winter (November-April), the park is still open as it's open 24 hours a day and year round.
 If you plan to visit during these times, extra planning and research is needed to see what roads are plowed and which ones are closed.
+If you want to elope during this time, groups of 12 or less only are allowed.
 The park website has information on current Park Alerts and Conditions so it's always good to check on there before planning your visit.

 There are definitely some winter activities available in the off season of the park besides visiting some ski resorts in the area (Snow King Mountain, Jackson Hole Mountain Resort, and Grand Targhee Resort).
 Other popular winter activities include snowshoeing, wildlife photography tours, and Nordic skiing.